Frequently Asked Questions

 For more information: http://www.naea.org/memberportal/Resources/ForTaxpayers/whatis_EA.htm

-2. How long do I have to keep old tax returns and documents?
+2. How long do I have to keep old tax returns and documents/what is a good records retention policy?

 According to the IRS, taxpayers must keep old tax returns and other tax records for as long as they may be needed for the administration of any provision of the tax code.